Master of Public Health (MPH)

 Curriculum

-- Intro to Public Health
+Introduction to Public Health

-- Biostatistics
+Biostatistics

-- Community Assessment, Planning, and Evaluation
+Community Assessment, Planning and Evaluation

-- Community Health Education and Promotion (Prerequisite: Community Assessment, Planning, and Evaluation)
+Community Health Education and Promotion

-- Environmental and Occupational
+Environmental and Occupational Health

-- Health Disparities & Health Equity
+Health Disparities & Health Equity

-- Applied Practice Experience (Project 200 hrs)
+Applied Practice Experience (Internship/Practicum, approximately 200 hours, 2 credits)

-- Integrative Learning Experience (1 Credit)
+Integrative Learning Experience (1credit)

 Courses are delivered in an online/hybrid format.